Diagnostic radiographers use x-ray machines, ultrasound machines and other forms of imaging technology to examine patients.

-Some of the imaging technologies that a diagnostic radiographer may use include:
+Some of the imaging technologies that a diagnostic radiographer uses will include:

-x-rays - looking through tissue to examine bones, cavities and foreign objects;
+digital x-ray systems and computers - for looking through tissue to examine bones, organs, cavities and foreign objects;

-fluoroscopy - creates real-time images to show movement;
+fluoroscopy - creates real-time images to show movement such as swallowing action after a stroke;

-computed tomography (CT) - creates images of cross-sections of the body;
+computerised tomography (CT) - creates images of cross-sections of the body using x-rays;

 magnetic resonance imaging (MRI) - builds a 2D or 3D map of different tissue types within the body using magnetism;